Preparing for the Experience

 Education Abroad Handbook

-This guide should help you explore issues such as credit transfer, passport and visa applications, culture shock and encourage you to do some preparation for living in the area of the world in which you will be a guest.
+This handbook should help you explore issues such as academic expectations, cultural adjustment, and health and safety, and encourage you prepare for living in the area of the world in which you will be a guest.
 This handbook is not a substitute for your own research about your host country.

 U.S. Department of State Country-Specific Information: The U.S. government’s information page on every country around the world.
 Includes details on entry/exit requirements, advice for American travelers, U.S. embassy contact information, etc.